avivasolutionsnl/Pensum-runner/README.md

    })
 }
 ```
-Note that you will have to implement the actions (e.g. `visitHomePage`) in the workload model yourself.
+Note that you will have to implement the actions (e.g. `visitHomePage` and `performTransaction`) in the workload model yourself.